 *non-outerwear items cannot qualify for Tried + TREW coverage.

-The only exception to our TREW Factory Warranty and Tried + TREW Coverage is on zippers.
+The only exception to our TREW Warranty and Tried + TREW Coverage is on zippers.
 All zipper malfunctions on TREW Gear are covered by a 1-year manufacturing defect warranty, unless warranty is voided.
 After 1 year, zipper failures will be considered wear & tear and not covered by warranty.
 For more info, check out this page.

 The following will void ALL warranty coverage: